-173 Mobilitie Comments at 3.
+188 Mobilitie Comments at 3.

-174 Crown Castle Aug.
+189 Crown Castle Aug.
 10, 2018 Ex Parte Letter at 2.

-175 Sal Pace July 30, 2018 Ex Parte Letter at 1.
+190 Sal Pace July 30, 2018 Ex Parte Letter at 1.

-176 LaWana Mayfield July 31, 2018 Ex Parte Letter at 1.
+191 LaWana Mayfield July 31, 2018 Ex Parte Letter at 1

-old regulations could hinder the timely arrival of 5G throughout the country"177 and urge the Commission to "establish some common-sense standards insofar as it relates to fees associated with the deployment of small cells [due to] a cottage industry of consultants [] who have wrongly counseled communities to adopt excessive and arbitrary fees."178 Representatives from non-urban areas in particular caution that, "if the investment that goes into deploying 5G on the front end is consumed by big, urban areas, it will take longer for it to flow outwards in the direction of places like Florence, [SC]."179 "[R]educing the high regulatory costs in urban areas would leave more dollars to development in rural areas [because] most of investment capital is spent in the larger urban areas [since] the cost recovery can be made in those areas.
-This leaves the rural areas out."180 We agree with these commenters, and we further agree with courts that have considered "the cumulative effect of future similar municipal [fees ordinances]" across a broad geographic area when evaluating the effect of a particular fee in the context of Section 253(a).181
+old regulations could hinder the timely arrival of 5G throughout the country"192 and urge the Commission to "establish some common-sense standards insofar as it relates to fees associated with the deployment of small cells [due to] a cottage industry of consultants [] who have wrongly counseled communities to adopt excessive and arbitrary fees."193 Representatives from non-urban areas in particular caution that, "if the investment that goes into deploying 5G on the front end is consumed by big, urban areas, it will take longer for it to flow outwards in the direction of places like Florence, [SC]."194 "[R]educing the high regulatory costs in urban areas would leave more dollars to development in rural areas [because] most of investment capital is spent in the larger urban areas [since] the cost recovery can be made in those areas.
+This leaves the rural areas out."195 We agree with these commenters, and we further agree with courts that have considered "the cumulative effect of future similar municipal [fees ordinances]" across a broad geographic area when evaluating the effect of a particular fee in the context of Section 253(a).
+196 To the extent that other municipal commenters argue that our interpretation gives wireless providers preferential treatment compared to other users of the ROW, the record does not contain data about other users that would support such a conclusion.
+197 In any event, Section 253 of the Communications Act expressly bars legal requirements that effectively prohibit telecommunications service without regard to whether it might result in preferential treatment for providers of that service.
+198

-- 63. Applying this approach here, the record reveals that fees above a reasonable approximation of cost, even when they may not be perceived as excessive or likely to prohibit service in isolation, will have the effect of prohibiting wireless service when the aggregate effects are considered, particularly given the nature and volume of anticipated Small Wireless Facility deployment.
+65. Applying this approach here, the record reveals that fees above a reasonable approximation of cost, even when they may not be perceived as excessive or likely to prohibit service in isolation, will have the effect of prohibiting wireless service when the aggregate effects are considered, particularly given the nature and volume of anticipated Small Wireless Facility deployment.
 The record reveals that these effects can take several forms.
-In some cases, the fees in a particular jurisdiction will lead to reduced or entirely forgone deployment of Small Wireless Facilities in the near term for that jurisdiction.
-In other cases, where it is essential for a provider to deploy in a given area, the fees charged in that geographic area can deprive providers of capital needed to deploy elsewhere, and lead to reduced or forgone near-term deployment of Small Wireless Facilities in other geographic areas.
-In both of those scenarios the bottom-line outcome on the national development of 5G networks is the same-diminished deployment of Small Wireless Facilities critical for wireless service and building out 5G networks. - 64.
-Relationship to Section 332.
-While the above analysis focuses on the text and structure of the Act, legislative history, Commission orders, and case law interpreting Section 253(a), we clarify that the statutory phrase "prohibit or have the effect of prohibiting" in Section 332(c)(7)(B)(i)(II) has the
+In some cases, the fees in a particular jurisdiction will lead to reduced or entirely forgone deployment of Small Wireless Facilities in the near term for that

-177 Dr. Carolyn A. Prince July 31, 2018 Ex Parte Letter at 2.
+192 Dr. Carolyn Prince July 31, 2018 Ex Parte Letter at 2.

-178 Letter from Ashton J. Hayward III, Mayor, Pensacola, FL to Commr.
-Brendan Carr, WT Docket No. 17-79 at 1 (filed June 8, 2018).
+193 Letter from Ashton J. Hayward III, Mayor, Pensacola, FL to the Hon.
+Brendan Carr, Commissioner, WT Docket No. 17-79 at 1 (filed June 8, 2018).

-179 Representative Terry Alexander Aug.
+194 Representative Terry Alexander Aug.
 7, 2018 Ex Parte Letter at 1.